 The recommended limitations include:

-- Weddings with a maximum attendance of 5 people, with the 1 person per 4 square metre rule applied
+- Weddings with a maximum attendance of 10 people, with the 1 person per 4 square metre rule applied;

-- Funerals attended by a maximum of 10 people, with 1 person per 4 square metre rule applied
+- Funerals attended by a maximum of 50 people inside, with 1 person per 4 square metre rule applied (From 1 June);

 - Meetings or conferences for critical workforce members, such as healthcare professionals and emergency services